-Depending on the actual noise level allowed on the bridge wing - which is normally between 60 and 70 dB(A) - a simple flow silencer of the absorption type may be placed after the exhaust gas boiler, if the noise reduction of the boiler is not sufficient.

-Silencer in exhaust line

-A silencer in the main engine exhaust line may be considered, as on the X-DF engines an exhaust gas bypass is installed by default.
+Silencer after economiser Depending on the actual noise level allowed on the bridge wing - which is nor- mally between 60 and $70 dB(A)$ - a simple flow silencer of the absorption type may be placed after the economiser, if the noise reduction of the economiser is not sufficient.
+Silencer in exhaust line A silencer in the main engine exhaust line may be considered, as on the X-DF en- gines an exhaust gas bypass is installed by default.
+Dimensioning The silencers are to be dimensioned for a gas velocity of approx. 35 m/s with a pressure loss of approx. 2 mbar at specified CMCR.

-Dimensioning

-The silencers are to be dimensioned for a gas velocity of approx. 35 m/s with a pressure loss of approx. 2 mbar at specified CMCR.

-Figure 7-5 Sound pressure level at funnel top of exhaust gas system
+Figure 7-9 Sound pressure level at funnel top of exhaust gas system